FellippeHeitor/tcpip-experiments/README.md

 # TCP/IP Experiments in QB64

-The code in this repository demonstrates how to use a local TCP/IP connection to exchange data between two running instances of QB64 programs.
+The code in this repository demonstrates how to use a local TCP/IP connection to exchange data between two running QB64 programs.

 # Contents